Standards & Quality Management

 Help a Child complies with several requirements of tax authorities in both the Netherlands and countries where we have registered offices.
 In the Netherlands, we comply with ANBI, Erkend Goed Doel and with the accounting principles for charities in the Netherlands (RJ650).
 Our quality management system complies with the norm of ISO 9001:2018 which is audited by an external auditor.
 Also, see tab ‘Our Quality Management’.

 Help a Child has several policies and procedures to manage its finances.
 This includes an anti-fraud and -corruption policy (part of our Integrity Policy), a procurement policy and a finance manual.
 The financial statements of each office are audited by an external auditor on an annual basis.

 Safety & Security

 Working in our field of expertise, especially in certain areas in the world, comes with risks towards our staff and our programs.
 Our policy describes our main safety and security principles, as well as the responsibilities of staff in various roles to contribute to a safe and secure international working environment.

-Help a Child has a quality management system which is certified with ISO 9001:2015.
-This confirms that our quality management is fit for purpose.
+Help a Child has a quality management system that is certified with ISO 9001:2015.
+This confirms that our quality management is fit for the purpose.
 We are also proud to have been awarded the additional Partos 9001:2015 standard certification.
 The Partos standard concerns the use of the quality system geared particularly to the development sector.
 ISO stands for International Organization for Standardization (www.iso.org).

 • A PBO does not pay Dutch inheritance tax or gift tax on inheritances.